Mosaic Granny Squares and Mosaic Crochet Stitch Patterns

 So what’s the difference between Mosaic Crochet and Interlocking Crochet?

-Even though many crocheters use the terms interchangeably online, the technique used for Mosaic Crochet is actually quite different than the technique used for Interlocking Crochet.
-I was prompted to do some additional research by Tara S (thank you Tara) for my post because I had, as many others have, mistakenly used the terms interchangeably.
+Even though many crocheters use the terms interchangeably online, the techniques used for Mosaic Crochet is actually quite different than the technique used for Interlocking Crochet.

-Interlocking Crochet (also known as double filet crochet, triple filet crochet, locking crochet and intermesh crochet)
+• Also known as double filet crochet, triple filet crochet, locking crochet and intermesh crochet.

-You can create great mosaic designs using this technique but it is not actually called Mosaic Crochet.
+You can create great mosaic designs using this technique but it is not actually the same as Mosaic Crochet.

 Mosaic Crochet